Table of Contents

 Data can be shared with all your models, making expands easier to implement and ensuring data integrity across models.

-The data hub model can be places in a different workspace, allowing for role segregation.
+The data hub model can be placed in a different workspace, allowing for role segregation.
 This allows you to assign administrator rights to users to manage the data hub without allowing those users access to the production models.

 The method for importing to the data hub (into modules, rather than lists) allows you to reconcile properties using formulas.